Bockwinkel/bockwinkel.github.io/_posts/2020-02-06-Learnings.markdown

-The answer is quite easy.
-Let me put it in a lovely aphorism:
+Let me put it in an aphorism I once read on twitter:
 If you've given the same advice twice, write a blog post.
-If you've done the same ... twice, write a code.
+If you've written the same code twice, write a definition.
-\\
-\\
-\\